david-garcia-garcia/traefik-plugin-geoblock/README.md

           # Path to ip2location database file
           # Can be either:
           #   - Direct path to the database file
-          #   - Directory path that will be recursively searched for IP2LOCATION-LITE-DB1.IPV6.BIN (use /plugins-storage/sources if you have traefik pull the plugin from github)
+          #   - Directory path that will be recursively searched for IP2LOCATION-LITE-DB1.IPV6.BIN (use /plugins-storage/sources if you have traefik pull the plugin from github).
           databaseFilePath: /plugins-local/src/github.com/nscuro/traefik-plugin-geoblock/IP2LOCATION-LITE-DB1.IPV6.BIN
           # Whitelist of countries to allow (ISO 3166-1 alpha-2)
           allowedCountries: [ "AT", "CH", "DE" ]